hdfiresky/Dramaverse/README.md

 ### 🧠 Intelligent Recommendations
 -   **Curated Recommendations**: Displays pre-defined recommendations from the data source.
--   **Powerful Similarity Engine**: A client-side engine that finds similar dramas based on user-selected criteria.
+-   **Powerful Similarity Engine**: A powerful recommendation engine that allows users to find similar dramas based on user-selected criteria.
     -   **Configurable Criteria**: Mix and match attributes like _Genres_, _Tags_, _Description_, _Cast_, and _Rating_ to find the perfect match.
     -   **Weighted Scoring**: The engine calculates a similarity score to rank the most relevant results.